brigittarucz/cs-go-stats/README.md

 # Scope

 The focus of this code repository is data processing and manipulation.
-There could be many different ways to improve the UI, generate statistics, however I have placed a greater emphasis on showcasing the method rather than having a full solution.
+There could be many different ways to improve the UI, generate statistics, however I have placed a greater emphasis on showcasing the method rather than having a full solution. (explicitly, `DataController.ts`, `RawDataManager.ts`, `server.ts`, `UserStatsManager.ts`)

 ## Installation